Hi everyone, we will be talking about Redis.

 - ZRANGE key start end WITHSCORES

-- Gives us data from the start index to the end index in the value with Score value
+- Gives us data from the start index to the end index in the value with a Score value

 - ZSCORE key value